 Adding a filter to your marketing message allows you to send to a segment of the list who is most interested in the content of the message.
-Listrak enables you to segment your list based on many different criteria.
+Listrak enables you to group your list based on many different criteria.

 One of these filter types is Predictive Analytics, which allows you to leverage what actions a contact may take in the future.
-Explore the additional filter types that can be used to segment your list.
+Explore the additional filter types that can be used to group your list.

-- Click: A measure of the likelihood that a customer has to click through a link in an email.
+Likelihood to Open an Email: A measure of the likelihood that a customer has to open an email.

-- Open: A measure of the likelihood that a customer has to open an email.
+Likelihood to Click an Email: A measure of the likelihood that a customer has to click through a link in an email.

-- Purchase: A measure of the likelihood that a customer has of making a purchase.
+Likelihood to Unsubscribe from Email: A measure of the likelihood that a customer has of unsubscribing from your email list.

-- Unsubscribe: A measure of the likelihood that a customer has of unsubscribing from your email list.
+Likelihood to Purchase: A measure of the likelihood that a customer has of making a purchase.

 Coupon Affinity: Groups customers by the chance that they will use a coupon when making a purchase.
 Passing coupon information in the orders file is required to identify a buyer's coupon affinity.

-- Discount Affinity: Groups customers by the chance that they will purchase an item using a discount.
+Discount Affinity: Groups customers by the chance that they will purchase an item using a discount.
 Passing discount information in the orders file is required to identify a buyer's discount affinity.

 TYPES OF CLASSIFICATIONS